-PROJECT NAME:

-BID #:

-BID CLOSING: Date: Time:
+PROJECT NAME: BID #: BID CLOSING: Date: Time:

-This form must be submitted ad at the location specified in the Invitation to Pid on the a

 This form must be submitted at the location specified in the Invitation to Bid on the advertised bid closing date and within two working hours after the advertised bid closing time.

 List below the name of each subcontractor that will be furnishing labor or will be furnishing labor and materials and that is required to be disclosed, the category of work that the subcontractor will be performing and the dollar value of the subcontract.
 Enter "NONE" if there are no subcontractors that need to be disclosed.
 (ATTACH ADDITIONAL SHEETS IF NEEDED.)